 Who May Apply for a Grant

-All qualified U.S.-based 501(c)3 charitable non-profit organizations may apply for a grant.
-Typically trade groups funded by commerical companies, political action groups, and certain other “non-profit” organizations not directly involved in activities “doing good” will not be considered.
+All qualified U.S.-based 501(c)(3) charitable non-profit organizations may apply for a grant.
+Typically trade groups funded by commercial companies, political action groups, and certain other “non-profit” organizations not directly involved in activities “doing good” will not be considered and need not apply.

 So-called “not for profit” organizations – not recognized by the IRS as a 501(c)(3) charity – are not eligible for this program.

 Neotrope is providing this grant program as part of our corporate social responsibility efforts to assist those organizations “doing good” in what small way we can.
 Neotrope may, at its sole discretion, additionally choose other charities who don’t apply this year, have applied in prior years, or catch our interest locally, in addition to the chosen applicants, for this year’s overall program.

 Additionally, all applicants, whether given grants or not, are immediately eligible for 25% off all Send2Press® Newswire services (discount code for non-profits provided upon request; discount limited to 10% for certain “Premium” programs due to partial outsourcing to strategic partners including PRNewswire®).